In This Article

 A strong grip will see both your hands lean to the right of your club grip.

 This is in contrast to the grip being more or less in the middle with a neutral grip.

 Although called a strong grip it is for the individual to consider.

-Place your left hand, firmly grip the club making sure that as you do the clubface is square on the target.
+Place your left hand, and firmly grip the club making sure that as you do the clubface is square on the target.

 Make sure you can only see three knuckles – those of the ring, middle, and index fingers.